OluwatosinOni-gif/Capstone_Project/README.md

 For data cleaning and analysis, I used Excel formulas and pivot tables.
 Here are a few examples:

 - Data Cleaning: Using =TRIM(), =CLEAN(), and REMOVEDUPLICATES to remove inconsistencies and handle errors in the data.
-- Analysis: Creating pivot tables to summarize and
+- Analysis: Creating pivot tables to summarize subscription pattern
--

 #### Calculating in Excel for Customer Data
 - Generating average subscription duration (=F2-E2)